JeffreyCHChan/JeffreyCHChan/README.md

 ### Hello! 👋 Welcome to my GitHub!

-My name is Jeffrey Chan.
-I completed my Bachelors's of Software Engineering at Concordia University in Montreal, Canada.
-I decided to pursue studying Software Engineering when I fell in love with programming working as a student researcher.
-Seeing the possibilities of programming I wanted to make it a tool I use in my career to solve problems, this led me to find Data Engineering.

-I have spent my academic and work experience developing skills in programming Python, Java and SQL to expand the tools I have available spanning Amazon Web Services (AWS) to TensorFlow, PySpark and other Data Engineering tools.

 I'd love to [connect](https://www.linkedin.com/in/jeffrey-chak-him-chan/) if you share an interest in any of the topics I mentioned.

 All the best.